Pocket trumpet

-The pocket trumpet is a B♭ trumpet that is constructed with the tubing wound into a much smaller coil than a standard trumpet, generally with a smaller diameter bell.
+The pocket trumpet is a B♭ or C trumpet that is constructed with the tubing wound into a much smaller coil than a standard trumpet, generally with a smaller diameter bell.
 It is not a standard instrument in a concert band or orchestra and is generally regarded as a novelty.
 It has been used by soloists in jazz (Don Cherry played the similar pocket cornet) or other ensembles to add flair and variety.

 History

 The concept of reducing the brass instrument size without reducing the resonating tube length can be seen in several 19th century models of cornet.
 Pocket cornets have been constructed since the 1870s.

 Pocket trumpets are sometimes played as auxiliary instruments by soloists in jazz and dixieland bands, as well as for some specific studio recording demands.
 Don Cherry's work with the Ornette Coleman quartet is probably the best known example of pocket trumpet playing.

 Design and properties

 Tonal characteristics and playability vary due to differences in design.
 There are two basic design approaches to pocket trumpets: